Do you judge a book by its cover? What about its color?

 If your book falls into the category of historical, contemporary, erotic, or paranormal romance, you might want to go with pink, purple, red, white, and blue combinations.

-Book cover design by MiblArt
+Book cover design by Miblart

 Fantasy: Bright Green, Purple, and Yellow

 What about fantasy book cover design?
 Since this genre quite often involves paranormal activity, the combination of green, purple, and yellow will highlight the book’s mood.
 It is also a great trick to draw attention.
-And an excellent way to represent different aspects of the unreal worlds, mystic creatures, and scenes.
+An excellent way to represent different aspects of the unreal worlds, mystic creatures, and scenes.

-Book cover design by MiblArt
+Book cover design by Miblart

 Thriller: Red, Black, and Blue